 Chances are likely that you’ve come across different websites and programs claiming certain success rates for their rehab centers.
 The truth is that very few of them, if any, accurately depict their actual results.
 One of the main obstacles is getting verifiable reports of sobriety, if that is what the statistic is based on.

-For some, this could be as simple as reducing the number of days of alcohol or drug consumption in a given period of time, reducing the number of days of usage or increasing the length of time in between heavy use episodes.
-There is even a large group that counts success as merely completing the program, and although retention rates should not be discounted, it seems there should at least be secondary goals after completion.
+For some, this could be as simple as reducing the number of days of alcohol or drug consumption in a given period of time.
+In other words, reducing the number of days of usage or increasing the length of time in between heavy use episodes.
+There is even a large group that counts success as merely completing the program.
+Unfortunately, that definition fails to take into account the issue of relapse.

 There are other less tangible measurements, such as identifying quality of life standards.
 Whether this means fewer trips to the hospital, more time with family or steady employment, it could be any number of criteria deemed important.

 In 2007, the Betty Ford Institute established what it considered a workable definition of Recovery, which was “a voluntarily maintained lifestyle characterized by sobriety, personal health, and citizenship.”
 This was broken down into further detail and published in the Journal of Substance Abuse Treatment.